When To Refer

 A direct causal relationship between untreated hearing loss and dementia has been observed.
 It is believed that untreated hearing loss leads to decreased stimulation of the auditory nerve resulting in decreased stimulation of the of the auditory cortex and consequently an increased risk of dementia.
 Research also suggests that treatment of hearing loss via amplification reduces one’s risk of dementia to that of an individual with normal hearing.
-For more information on hearing loss and dementia please click here.
+More information on hearing loss and dementia.

 Research is starting to suggest that high blood glucose levels associated with diabetes may cause damage to the blood vessels and nerves of the inner ear similarly to how diabetes can be damaging to many other parts of the body.
-For more information on hearing loss and diabetes please click here.
+More information on hearing loss and diabetes.

 The inner ear is highly-vascularized making it especially sensitive to blood flow and any abnormalities in the cardiovascular system.
 Low-frequency hearing loss has been associated with cardiovascular diseases such as cerebrovascular and peripheral arterial disease.
-For more information on hearing loss and cardiovascular disease please click here.
+More information on hearing loss and cardiovascular disease.

 Individuals suffering from untreated hearing loss are found to be more susceptible to anxiety, sadness and feelings of insecurity.
 Also, communication challenges resulting from untreated hearing loss can lead to social isolation and decreased confidence and self-esteem.
-For more information on hearing loss and depression please click here.
+More information on hearing loss and depression.

-Our clinics offer wax removal services to our hearing aid patients.
-Our clinicians use microsuction to remove wax from patient’s ears.
-Microsuction is considered the safest method of wax removal as it allows constant observation of the ear canal and does not involve the use of water which reduces the risk of infection.
-When necessary our clinicians will also use a tool called a curette to remove wax from the ear canal.
+Our clinics offer wax removal services through the use of microsuction and curettage.
+Microsuction is a method of wax removal that allows for constant observation of the ear canal and does not involve the use of water.
+When necessary, our clinicians will also use a tool called a curette to remove wax from the ear canal.

 Ear wax softening by use of drops is required before wax removal appointments.
-Audiologist Choice ear drops (active ingredient: 6.5% carbamide peroxide) is the drops we recommend and can be purchased from our clinics.
-Wax removal drops are not recommended for patients with perforated eardrums.
+Audiologist's Choice ear drops (active ingredient: 6.5% carbamide peroxide) is the drops we recommend and can be purchased from either of our clinics.
+Wax removal drops are not recommended for clients with perforated (a hole) eardrums.

 Contraindications for wax removal via irrigation: